 When he comes back as the Saint he butchers the entire town.
 One guy even shoves his own daughter in front oof him, begging the Saint to take her and let him live.
 Doesn't save any of them.

-Garth Ennis' run on The Punisher featured two notable instances: the first when a mook in a morgue hides behind a dead body (Frank shoots up both), and later when facing the Russian on a skyscraper and Spider-Man keeps trying to intervene, getting knocked out.
+Garth Ennis' run on The Punisher featured two notable instances: the first from "Welcome Back, Frank" where a mook in a morgue hides behind a dead body (Frank shoots up both), and later when facing the Russian on a skyscraper and Spider-Man keeps trying to intervene, getting knocked out.
 Frank grabs Spidey and uses his Made of Iron body to absorb the Russian's blows until he can get him off balance.

 Nexus's beam power has a special property to deal with a human shield: the beam can literally steer around any obstacle to hit its target.